 The major contribution to the total system noise is the background noise seen by the antenna.
 This noise is a function of operating frequency, antenna elevation angle, meteorological conditions, and ground thermal radiation into the antenna side and back lobes.
 Below 1 GHz, sky noise resulting from the galaxy and sun burst increases with decreasing frequency.
 Above 1 GHz, galactic noise is low and sky noise, principally due to the Earth’s atmosphere, starts to increase.
 Noise due to rainfall becomes significant near 4 GHz and increases with frequency to a value of 100 K or more near 15 GHz.

-Typical system noise temperatures for DRS systems can be found in the Tables presented in Rec.
-ITU-R SA.1414, Annex 1, and for deep-space SRS systems in Rec.
+Typical system noise temperatures for DRS systems can be found in the tables presented in Rec.
+ITU-R SA.1414, and for deep-space SRS systems in Rec.
 ITU-R SA.1014.
-Typical system noise temperatures of earth station receivers used to support near-Earth and deep-space operations are shown in Tables 1 and 2.
+Typical system noise temperatures of earth station receivers used to support near-Earth and deep-space operations are shown in Tables 1.1 and 1.2.

-TABLE 1
+TABLE 1.1